 - Help label feelings to promote emotional understanding

-- Looking at photos of people with different facial expressions to build mirror neuron needed learning empathy
+- Looking at photos of people with different facial expressions to build mirror neurons needed for learning empathy

-- Imitate animal noises and actions in elaborate way to increase imitation skills
+- Imitate animal noises and actions in an elaborate way to increase imitation skills

 - Guide them through expressing emotions appropriately